tryton/tryton/doc/usage/view.rst

 Viewing your tax code data
 ==========================

-The `Open Chart of Tax Codes <wizard-account.tax.code.open_chart>` wizard can be run from the main menu to open your chart of tax codes.

-From here you are able to see data about what `Taxes <model-account.tax>` have been applied and what amounts these were based on.
+From [:menuselection:`Financial --> Reporting -> Chart of Tax Codes`] you are able to see data about what `Taxes <model-account.tax>` have been applied and what amounts these were based on.
 The `Tax Codes <model-account.tax.code>` are normally structured so that you can find the data that you need to do your tax reporting.